pedroleone/ose-srd/content/monstros/2-descricao-monstros/02-lista-D-F.md

     Tracking: By scent, favouring wounded prey.
     Treasure: Found in lair on bodies of victims.

+# Doppleganger
+Intelligent, human-sized shape-shifters of wicked character and highly magical nature.

+Armour Class 	5 [14]
+Hit Dice 	4* (18hp)
+Attacks 	1 × bite (1d12)
+THAC0 	16 [+3]
+Movement 	90’ (30’)
+Saving Throws 	D6 W7 P8 B8 S10 (10)
+Morale 	10
+Alignment 	Chaotic
+XP 	125
+Number Appearing 	1d6 (1d6)
+Treasure Type 	E

+    Shape stealing: Can adopt the form of any human-like creature (7’ tall or less) observed.
+Then proceed to attack the person mimicked.
+    Trickery: Will attempt to kill a PC, take on their role, then attack the party by surprise (e.g. during a battle).
+    Reversion: If killed, reverts to its original form.
+    Spell immunity: Unaffected by sleep and charm spells.

 # Dragão
 A proud, ancient race of gigantic, carnivorous, winged reptiles.
 There are many subspecies of dragon, many of which are distinguished by the colour of their scales.
 All dragons are egg-layers and hoard treasure in their lairs, far from areas of human civilisation.